revzet77/COP4331C_Group01/artifacts/architecture.md

 # Scalability

-This game shall be single player only.
+Since our program is a single player game, it doesn't require scalability.

 # Interoperability

-TBD
+This is not required becuase our program is built within the Unity platform.
+It does not require other software to assist in functionality.

 # Internationalization/Localization

-This game will only be in English.
+This is not required as our game will only be in English.

 # Input/Output